dhawangayash/small-hacks/README.md

-# Simple Python Server to receive JSON and write to file
+# Simple Python Server
+This server receives a JSON via POST request and write the request into a file.

 # Using flask server